sbmlteam/deviser/docs/src/source/defining_package.rst

 necessary information that links the new package classes with other classes.
-Code for any given class in any relevant function then checks whether it has a plugin attached and passes control to the plugin if necessary.
-Figure 18 shows two plugins on the Model class, one by the ‘qual’ package and the other by the ‘fbc’ package.
+Code for any given class in any relevant function then checks whether it has a plugin attached and passes control to the plugin if necessary. :numref:`fig-libsbml-plugin` shows two plugins on the Model class, one by the ‘qual’ package and the other by the ‘fbc’ package.
 Note the names reflect the package and the object being extended.